timescale/docs/timescaledb/overview/how-does-it-compare/timescaledb-vs-postgres.md

 ## Much higher ingest rates

 TimescaleDB achieves a much higher and more stable ingest rate than PostgreSQL for time-series data.
 As described in our [architectural discussion][], PostgreSQL's performance begins to significantly suffer as soon as indexed tables can no longer fit in memory.

-In particular, whenever a new row is inserted, the database needs to update the indexes (e.g., B-trees) for each of the table's indexed columns, which involves swapping one or more pages in from disk.
+In particular, whenever a new row is inserted, the database needs to update the indexes (for example, B-trees) for each of the table's indexed columns, which involves swapping one or more pages in from disk.
 Throwing more memory at the problem only delays the inevitable, and your throughput in the 10K-100K+ rows per second can crash to